garth/cerebral-module-ui-driver/README.md

     // work (eg t.emailLabel() => 'Email')
     const t = i18n(locale, 'signin');

-    // create the bindings by passing the current props and optional t to the
+    // create the bindings by passing the current state, signals and optional t
-    // form driver
+    // to the form driver
-    const bindings = formDriver.getBindings(this.props, t);
+    const bindings = formDriver.getBindings({ state: this.props, signals, t });

     // create the form, notice the formDriver.getValidationData() that is
     // passed to the onSubmit signal, this will gather all form data and pass